How do I create a good (strong) password?

 Don't use license plate numbers, telephone numbers, identification numbers, the brand of your automobile, the name of the street you live on, etc. Such passwords are very easily guessed by someone who knows you.

-Don't use a sample password, no matter how good, that you've gotten from a book, this web site or any other text.
+Don't use a sample password, no matter how good, that you've gotten from a book, this website or any other text.

 Don't use characters in alphabetical or numerical order, even in reverse (e.g., "cba" or "345"), or keyboard sequences (e.g., "qwerty").